Reporting & Accountability

-Should there be any concern that an individual student or a fraternity or sorority as an organization may be exhibiting behavior that stands contrary to these expectations, we ask you to please report that directly to UIC FSL staff in the Center for Student Involvement, located in Student Center East (SCE) Room 340, by visiting the office, or through direct contact using 312-413-5070 or firstname.lastname@example.org, so the university may then best address the situation at hand based on the evidence provided.
+Should there be any concern that an individual student or a fraternity or sorority as an organization may be exhibiting behavior that stands contrary to these expectations, we ask you to please report that directly to your UIC FSL staff advisor in the 3-South office suite, located in Student Center East (SCE) 340, or through direct contact at 312-413-5070, or email@example.com, so the university may then best address the situation at hand based on the evidence provided.

 In addition to not meeting the expectations of the FSL community, some behaviors may violate the community standards set out by the University of Illinois at Chicago's Student Disciplinary Policy, the most explicit expression of the University's values and expectations for students.
 Should you have first-hand knowledge of such behaviors, we encourage you to report.
 You can use the links below, which will initiate further outreach and inquiry by the Office of the Dean of Students.